 Never Dual Enrolled?
 Here's How To Get Started.

 Taking college courses during high school is a great way to get a jump start on your educational plans, and you've got options!
-Learn more about these options, how to get started or continue your momentum, ways the expert teams at Mid support student success, and more throughout the resources provided below, which clarify various definitions, policies, and expectations so that you can make informed choices for your college career.
+Learn more about these options, how to get started or continue your progress, and how Mid’s expert teams can support your success.
+The resources provided below also clarify key definitions, policies, and expectations to help you make informed decisions about your college career.

 If you have questions, discuss them with your high school counselor or Mid Mentor by emailing dual@midmich.edu.